The firm is acting for a major European pharma company in a US$2 billion claim.

-Ambitions to compete internationally have also been fulfilled: members of the practice have recently taken part in cases governed by English, Polish, Czech, UAE, Thai, Filipino and Cameroonian law, none of which was heard in Switzerland.
+Ambitions to compete internationally have also been fulfilled: members of the practice have recently taken part in cases governed by English, Polish, Czech, UAE, Thai, Philippine and Cameroonian law, none of which were heard in Switzerland.

 Away from case work, senior members are active in the wider life of the arbitral community.
-Elliott Geisinger has been a vice president of the Swiss Arbitration Association (ASA) since 2010 and is responsible for setting up its annual advocacy prize, while Manuel Liatowitsch, one of the more recent younger partners, was elected a co-chair of the ASA Below 40 group and reappointed vice chair of the international arbitration committee of the ABA’s international section for 2012 to 2013.
+Elliott Geisinger is the current president of the Swiss Arbitration Association (ASA) and is responsible for setting up its annual advocacy prize, while Manuel Liatowitsch, one of the younger partners, has served as co-chair of the ASA Below 40 group and vice chair of the international arbitration committee of the American Bar Association’s international law section.

 Meanwhile, Nathalie Voser spent much of her time between 2009 and 2011 drafting and presenting the new ICC arbitration rules.
-She has also been appointed a board member of the Arbitration Institute of the Stockholm Chamber of Commerce until 2014, and is part of a group looking at revising the IBA Guidelines on Conflict of Interest in International Arbitration.
+She is a board member of the Arbitration Institute of the Stockholm Chamber of Commerce and part of a group looking at revising the IBA guidelines on conflicts of interest in international arbitration.

-Anne Véronique Schlaepfer has just stepped down after three years as chair of the committee that oversees arbitral proceedings taking place under the Swiss rules; she is also a vice chair of the IBA’s arbitration committee.
+Anne Véronique Schlaepfer formerly chaired the committee that oversees arbitral proceedings taking place under the Swiss rules; she is also senior vice chair of the IBA’s arbitration committee.

 Voser and Schlaepfer are the practice co-heads.